imbrikis/seeessess/README.md

 - I'm designing a new portfolio website that will be laid out with a cube as the navigation
 - This project will demonstrate the CSS and JS needed to provide 3D rendering and navigation

+### Page 15: Cookies

+- My first dive into understanding how to implement cookies with vanilla JS